Jonarzz/jonarzz.github.io/_posts/2019-12-26-OOP-getting-practical.md

 difficult is actually starting the project and finishing it.
 Many distractions show up during the process of development, especially when programming after school/work, during your free time.
-You may be tired, may have other things to do or maybe even a great idea for an application has suddenly come to your mind.
+You may be tired, may have other things to do or maybe even a great idea for another application has suddenly come to your mind.
 [Sounds familiar?](http://www.commitstrip.com/en/2014/11/25/west-side-project-story/)

 When learning a framework, a tool or a new programming language, I would suggest starting with